audioxide/data/data/posts/20190717-reviews-tycho-weather.md

   There are the makings of a good album here, maybe even a really good album.
 The production is clean and the arrangements aren’t a million miles away being [Air](/reviews/air-moon-safari/)-like.
 I really like the opener, “Easy”.
 It has drive and fuzz and all that good stuff.
 But it fades fast after that.
 A pleasant aura only counts for so much when the tracks drift as much as they do on *Weather*.
 Warm, cuddly production is all well and good, but not when it rounds the corners of something lacking edge to begin with.

   I can’t say I’m crazy about the vocals either.
 Thin, wispy vocals only reenforce the sense that nothing’s really happening.
 To be utterly unfair to Tycho — listen to David Bowie’s [*Low*](/reviews/david-bowie-low/).
 Side B of that record is as fuzzy as fuzzy comes, but Bowie’s vocals are anything but.
 They’re a superb counterbalance.
 Does *Weather* need to do the same to succeed?
 Of course not.
-But it does all sound a bit safe, and I look for more than things than a bit safe.
+But it does all sound a bit safe, and I look for more in things than being a bit safe.

 tracks:
   - Easy